-- 9.1.1 Biology Personnel should consult the section's chemical inventory and the forensic services supplies/services list prior to ordering.
+- 9.1.1 Biology Personnel should consult the section's reagent inventory and the forensic services supplies/services list prior to ordering.
 Chemical grade requirements should be checked and ordered as appropriate.
-The inventory will be audited annually, at a minimum, and a printout placed in the Forensic Biology Reagent Binder.
-Note: An order form/document must be filled out and approved by the section supervisor (indicated by date and initials) prior to placing the order. - 9.1.2 Upon receipt of a chemical or reagent, the chemical inventory should be updated to reflect the new lot number, received date, quantity received, and quantity in stock.
-The chemical(s) will be marked with the date received and the individual's initials.
+Note: An order form/document must be filled out prior to placing the order. - 9.1.2 Upon receipt of a chemical or reagent, the reagent inventory should be updated to reflect the new lot number and expiration date.
+The reagent(s) will be marked with the date received and the individual's initials.
 If it is an outer container that the chemical/kit remains in until use, the inner container will be labeled with this information when removed for use.
-The following commercially purchased reagents do not have manufacturer expiration dates: HiDi Formamide, 10X Genetic Analyzer buffer, and Y23 Custom Stabilizer Reagent.
+The following commercially purchased reagents do not have manufacturer expiration dates: HiDi Formamide and 10X Genetic Analyzer buffer.
 These will additionally be labeled with a laboratory assigned expiration date of 2 years from the date of receipt.
 Packing slips should be checked to ensure appropriate accounting, including proper reagent grade, where applicable (this will be indicated by dating and initialing the packing slip and making notations as necessary).
 The packing slip and corresponding order document will be retained in the biology section.
 If an MSDS sheet came with the chemical, the MSDS binder and/or electronic MSDS folder should be checked for the presence of an MSDS for that chemical.
 If one exists, no additional copy is kept; however, if a newer version is received, the old one should be replaced.
 If one does not already exist, place the one received in the binder/folder.
 For chemicals without a hard copy MSDS, the manufacturer or one of the following websites may be consulted for information as needed: